flicstar/editing-guide/_pages/workflow.md

 Our editing workflow has six steps moving from the largest scope (structure) to the smallest (choice of words).
 These steps give us a strong logical framework to help us be kind, consistent, and helpful editors.

-> **Note:** Not all content requires exhaustive editing or review.
+**Note:** Not all content requires exhaustive editing or review.
 Depending on your piece, you may spend more or less time on each step.
 Skip around as you see fit.
+{: .notice}

 ### 1. Review the brief